How to Develop a Capability Building Framework for Sustainable Business Success

 Why it works for capability building

 There has to be a measure of progress in capability development.
 Without guardrails like a competency model, you can’t be sure that impacts will be felt or that modes of training provided are effective.

 A competency model also gives capabilities their dynamism.
 Capabilities are meant to be relatively stable; it’s development that makes them the dynamic learning resource your organisation needs to succeed.

 Why you should focus on continuous development initiatives

 As with all things business planning, capability development should not be a one-off affair.
 There are three big reasons you want to cultivate a culture of continuous learning.

-- The preceding points hinge on employees buying into the mission of capability building model.
+- The preceding points hinge on employees buying into the mission behind capability building activities.